Reporting best practices

-- Explore the data in the database and define measurements (via this section ),
+- Explore the data in the database and define measurements.
+Learn more in this section

-- Add indicators to an existing report (refer to this section ),
+- Add indicators to an existing report.
+Learn more in this section

-- View the data in the database (via this section ),
+- View the data in the database.
+Learn more in this section

-- Create a new delivery report (refer to this section ),
+- Create a new delivery report.
+Learn more in this section ),

-- Create a pivot table (refer to this section ),
+- Create a pivot table.
+Learn more in this section

-- Explore aggregated data (via this section ),
+- Explore aggregated data.
+Learn more in this section

-- Use a wizard to analyze data (via this section ),
+- Use a wizard to analyze data.
+Learn more in this section

-- Analyze large volumes of data (refer to this section ), etc.
+- Analyze large volumes of data.
+Learn more in this section

 - Identify the target populationThen you need to find out who the report you want to create will target, know the kind of public who will view it and the report display mode (in a browser, in Adobe Campaign, for a specific object, for the entire platform, etc.).You can also create reports for: